Shopify

 2. Navigate to **Settings** → **Apps and Sales Channels** → **Develop Apps**.

-4. Click **Create an app**, give it a name.
+4. Click **Create an app** and give it a name.

-5. Open the app you created, go to **API Credentials**, and then click **Configure Admin API Scopes**.
+5. Open the app, go to **API Credentials**, then click **Configure Admin API Scopes**.

 * `read_shipping`